batorlancs/formtask/README.md

 The website allows users to add data to the firebase cloud database by filling out this form with the correct details.

 ## The Form Filling Process
-Users have to go through four steps to be able to successfuly upload details to the cloud.
+Users have to go through four steps to be able to successfully upload details to the cloud.
 These four steps are:

 1. Getting Started
 2. Filling out Company Data Form
-3. Fillinf out Employee Data Forms
+3. Filling out Employee Data Forms
 4. Verifying and Submitting

 In each step there will be some validations to make sure the users is inputting correct data.
 When the data has been uploaded successfully the user has the option to get the data from firebase and download it as a JSON.
-This is the only way to check how you details have been uploaded to the backend.
-If you leave this page you will not have access to your data anymore.
+This is the only way to check your data in the backend.
+If you leave the page you will not have access to the data anymore.

 ## Company Form Implementation
 The company form is checking for errors in all three required fields, and will give a very specific instructions under the incorrect input.
-The algorithm will always only display the first input, where the error occurs, this way the user has to think about resolving one error at once.
+The algorithm will always only display the first input where the error occurs, this way, the user has to resolve only a single error at once.

-Using a the useReducer hook allowed me to store all values and errors in one object, that are all changable with a single function.
+Using the useReducer hook allowed me to store all values and errors in one object, that are all changable with a single function.

 ```
 const [company, dispatchCompany] = useReducer(reducer, {